Discover Career Opportunities

 Getting a Job

 Before anything else, have your resume and cover letter ready.
-Make sure to highlight your skills, education, and abilities in relation to engineering.
+Make sure to highlight your skills, education, and abilities in engineering.
 Include certifications, internships, and skills on computer software such as a digital ruler for online measurements, CAD, MS Excel, etc.

 Prepare for employment assessments such as aptitude testing to confirm your knowledge and skills in civil engineering.
 This helps companies narrow down the list of qualified applicants.